omustafa1994/newyorktimes-api/README.md

 https://developer.nytimes.com

 ### Description
-This SOM uses the newyorktimes API to query a searched for movie.
-Through the service object model, testing of the returned data was performed to check for validity and consistency.
+Here I have designed a test-framework based around the newyorktimes API which uses a Service Object Model to query a searched for movie.
+Through SOM, testing of the returned data was performed to check for validity and consistency.
 This was tackled by using RSpec which is a Ruby testing tool.
 In addition, HTTParty is required to fetch and interact with the API.

 ### Languages used
 * Ruby